 But that alone isn’t enough.
 Take a look at which review sites consumers trust the most:

-As you can see, the answers are quite different.
+Although these statistics might have changed slightly since the time of writing, you can see, the answers are quite different.
 No single platform is that far ahead of the others.

 - Trip Advisor